Team

 Debra Annane

-Debra Annane, M.A., M.P.H., joined the team in 2022 as Program Officer, focused on expanding the Foundation’s goals for co-developing health equity projects and tackling non-medical drivers of health.
-Debra’s interdisciplinary career began with producing news and documentaries for the Miami Herald, Orlando Sentinel, and Discovery Communications.
-In 2005, she transitioned to public health and behavioral medicine, working in research management at University of Miami (UM) Miller School of Medicine on projects to evaluate health education, prevention, and survivorship among underserved patients.
-Most recently at Columbia University’s Mailman School of Public Health, her experience has included implementation of evidence-based interventions in organizations.
-Certified through Brown University as a mindfulness-based stress reduction teacher, Debra has taught and developed psychosocial programs for patients, clinicians, students, veterans, at-risk populations, and the general community for the past decade.
-She serves as Adjunct Instructor of Mindfulness in Public Health and Medicine at UM, as a board member of The Humanity Project, and consults nationally on projects to increase diversity and cultural acceptability of mindfulness-based programs.
-Debra is from Kingston, Jamaica and grew up in South Florida.
+Debra Annane, M.A., M.P.H., joined the Foundation in 2022 as a Program Officer, focused on expanding the Foundation’s goals for co-developing health equity projects and tackling non-medical drivers of health.
+Debra’s interdisciplinary public health and communications career began with producing news and long-form documentaries.
+In 2009, she began working in public health and behavioral medicine research management at the University of Miami (UM) Miller School of Medicine on projects focused on health education, prevention, and survivorship among underserved and marginalized patients.
+She also became significantly involved with research and interventions that address toxic stress and health disparities.
+Debra teaches evidence-based stress reduction programs and is certified as a Mindfulness-Based Stress Reduction (MBSR) teacher through Brown University.
+Following five years at Columbia University’s Mailman School of Public Health, where her work included managing a large national research study to evaluate organizational change and the implementation of evidence-based standards of care, Debra brings a range of public health and health equity expertise to the team.
+Debra is from Kingston, Jamaica, and grew up in South Florida.
 She received her undergraduate education in Anthropology from Florida State University, holds master’s degrees in Journalism (University of Texas at Austin) and Public Health (University of Miami), and is a long-time yoga and meditation practitioner.

 Patricia Jones